-Auston Matthews may be going under the knife.
+Auston Matthews officially went under the knife.

 The hit from Gudas, who was suspended five games for the play, came after Matthews corralled a pass in front of the Ducks' net.
 As Matthews turned to line up a shot, Gudas came across the front of the net and took him out with a knee-on-knee hit.